© Unofficial Royalty 2025

 March 3, 1862 – Death of Augusta Reuss of Köstritz, Grand Duchess of Mecklenburg-Schwerin in Schwerin, first wife of Friedrich Franz II, Grand Duke of Mecklenburg-Schwerin, in Schwerin, Grand Duchy of Mecklenburg-Schwerin now in Mecklenburg-Vorpommern, Germany; buried in the Schwerin Cathedral

 In 1849, Auguste married Grand Duke Friedrich Franz II, and the couple had six children including Friedrich Franz III, Grand Duke of Mecklenburg-Schwerin and Marie who married Grand Duke Vladimir Alexandrovich of Russia.
 Three years after giving birth to her youngest child, Auguste, aged 39, died on March 3, 1862.
 The cause of Auguste’s death is unclear.
 At that time, there were mentions of “heart disease associated with a bronchial ailment” and “fever.”
-It is quite possible that she died from tuberculosis which was widespread at the time.
+It is quite possible that she died from tuberculosis, widespread at the time.

 Unofficial Royalty: Augusta Reuss of Köstritz, Grand Duchess of Mecklenburg-Schwerin